princerafid01/laravel-mail/readme.md

-A laravel backend solution for a vuejs spa app.
+A laravel backend solution for a vuejs spa mail app.
 Look at a quick demo https://nnslbd.com/email

 enjoy :coffee: